Korean Demilitarized Zone: Balloons

 Both North and South Korea have held balloon propaganda leaflet campaigns since the Korean War.
 Many North Korean leaflets during the Cold War gave instructions and maps to help targeted South Korean soldiers in defecting.
 One of the leaflets found on the DMZ included a map of Cho Dae-hum's route of defection to North Korea across the DMZ.
-In addition to using balloons as a means of delivery, North Koreans have also used rockets to send leaflets to the DMZ.
+In addition to using balloons as a means of delivery, North Koreans have also used inert rockets to send leaflets to the DMZ.

 In recent years, balloons from the South targeted at the DMZ and beyond have primarily been launched by South Korean non-governmental organizations.
 Due to the winds, the balloons tend to fall near the DMZ, where the leaflets are mostly seen by North Korean soldiers.
 As with the loudspeakers, balloon operations were halted by mutual agreement between 2004 and 2010.
 It has been assessed that the activists' balloons may contribute to reduction of remaining cooperation between the Korean governments, and the DMZ has become more militarized in recent years.

 Dismantling

 On 23 April 2018, both North and South Korea officially cancelled their border propaganda broadcasts.
 On 1 May 2018, the loudspeaker systems across the Korean border were dismantled.
 Both sides also committed to ending the balloon campaigns.
 On 5 May 2018, an attempt by North Korean defectors to disperse more balloon propaganda across the border from South Korea was halted by the South Korean government.
-The no-fly zone which was established on 1 November 2018 also designates a no-fly zone for all aircraft types above the MDL, and prohibits hot-air balloons from traveling within 25 km of the Korean border's MDL.
+The no-fly zone, which was established on 1 November 2018, also designates a no-fly zone for all aircraft types above the MDL, and prohibits hot-air balloons from traveling within 25 km of the Korean border's MDL.

 In 2024, as a response to continuing leaflets from South Korean activists, the North flew around 1,000 balloons filled with cigarette butts, manure, waste batteries, scraps of cloth, and dirty diapers over the border.
 In response, South Korean activists released helium balloons with anti-Pyongyang leaflets and USB sticks with K-dramas and world news into North Korea.
 The actions of North Korea resulted in a June 2024 decision by the South to suspend the above deal and resume military drills near the border.

+On 4 August 2025, South Korean authorities under the jurisdiction of President Lee Jae Myung removed loudspeakers broadcasting anti-North Korean messaging along the DMZ.
+On 14 August 2025, Kim Yo Jong denied claims that North Korea had already or planned the removal of loudspeakers and reiterated that the North has no interest in reviving negotiations with the United States or South Korea.